hypeserver/react-date-range/src/components/DateRangePicker/README.md

 #### Example: Restrict Date Selection
+Restricts access for range selection to (-30, +30) days of current date.
 ```jsx inside Markdown
 import { addDays } from 'date-fns';
 import { useState } from 'react';